MeetChopra/free-tools/README.md

 ## Authentication

-* [MojoAuth](https://mojoauth.com) - MojoAuth is a passwordless authentication service thst provides free implementation for your website.
+* [MojoAuth](https://mojoauth.com) - MojoAuth is a free passwordless authentication service that offers secure and easy logins for your users.

 ## Email